-Staff will soon seek Council approval of the Parks and Recreation 2018-2020 Strategic Plan Draft.
-This plan serves as the department's guiding document as we strive to enhance the quality of life and well-being of Castle Rock residents.
+The Parks and Recreation 2018-2020 Strategic Plan serves as the department's guiding document as we strive to enhance the quality of life and well-being of Castle Rock residents.

 - Create a financing plan to develop parks and recreation facilities that will meet the needs and demands of a growing

 - Implement a plan to develop unique and regionally significant parks and recreation facilities, to include water-based recreation and aquatics, gymnasium, ice and fitness facilities

 - Set fees and charges adequately to address Community Center Fund cost-recovery goals